Video Library - Page 1 of 25

 From the Page to the Stage, part 5

 Profs.
 Robert Alter and Ron Hendel, 2/11/2025—The Bible has been a font of inspiration for composers throughout the ages.
 This course pairs passages highlighting dramatic Biblical stories with their interpretations in opera and oratoria spanning Baroque to 20th-century music.
 In this segment Profs.
-Here Cranna discusses several works based on the Samson and Delilah story
+Here Alter and Hendel discuss the Book of Esther.

 The Arts